opensearch-project/documentation-website/_opensearch/install/windows.md

    1. Run the batch script using the Windows UI:

-      1. Navigate to the top directory of your OpenSearch install and open the `opensearch-{{site.opensearch_version}}` folder.
+      1. Navigate to the top directory of your OpenSearch installation and open the `opensearch-{{site.opensearch_version}}` folder.
       1. Run the batch script by double-clicking the `opensearch-windows-install.bat` file.
 This opens a command prompt with an OpenSearch instance running.

-   1. Run the batch script from a command prompt or Powershell:
+   1. Run the batch script from Command prompt or Powershell:

-      1. Open command prompt by entering `cmd`, or Powershell by entering `powershell`, in the search box next to **Start** on the taskbar.
+      1. Open Command Prompt by entering `cmd`, or Powershell by entering `powershell`, in the search box next to **Start** on the taskbar.
-      1. Change to the top directory of your OpenSearch install.
+      1. Change to the top directory of your OpenSearch installation.
          ```bat
          cd \path\to\opensearch-{{site.opensearch_version}}
          ```